Adult Events

 Read MoreNDL Chess Club

 Monday, April 21 at 7 PM Welcome to the Northville District Library chess club for adults!
 Adults of all skill levels are welcome for this open play chess club.
-No instructor or instruction.
+No instructor.
 We have chess sets and chess clocks available to use.
 Drop in.

 Read MoreMichigan Central Station Remodel: Saving the Depot